A Combination of Downward Continuation and Local Approximation for Harmonic Potentials: Theoretical Results

 \section{Theoretical Results}

-Sections \ref{sec:sett} and \ref{sec:min} have motivated the choice of the functional $\mathcal{F}$ (see \eqref{eqn:mineq2}) and the approximation $U_N^\eps$ of $U^+$ (see \eqref{eqn:firstapprox3}).
+Sections \ref{sec:sett} and \ref{sec:min} have motivated the choice of the functional $\mathcal{F}$ (cf. \eqref{eqn:mineq2}) and the approximation $U_N^\eps$ of $U^+$ (cf. \eqref{eqn:firstapprox3}).
 In this section, we want to study the approximation more rigorously with respect to its convergence.
 The general idea for the proof of the convergence stems from \cite{michel11} where the optimization of approximate identity kernels has been treated.
 We start with a lemma indicating the solution of the minimization of the functional $\mathcal{F}$.

 \begin{lem} Assume that all parameters $\tilde{\alpha}_{N,n}$, $\alpha_{N,n}$, and $\beta_N$ are positive.
 Then there exist unique minimizers $\Phi_N\in\textnormal{Pol}_{N}$ and $\tilde{\Psi}_N\in\textnormal{Pol}_{\lfloor\kappa N\rfloor}$ of the functional $\mathcal{F}$ in \eqref{eqn:mineq2} that are determined by the symbols $\phi=(\Phi_N^\wedge(1)\sigma_1,\ldots,\Phi_N^\wedge(N)\sigma_{N},\tilde{\Phi}_{N}^\wedge(1),\ldots,\tilde{\Phi}_{N}^\wedge(\lfloor\kappa N\rfloor))^T$ which solve the linear equations